idibidiart/react-native-responsive-grid/README.md

 **colPercent** in row - Accepts a number from 0 to 100.
 This number defines the width of a single grid column as a percentage of the row element's width.
 It defaults to 100(%).
 See also Column Props section.

 **size** in column - Accepts any positive number.
 This number defines how many grid columns wide the given layout column should be.
 It defaults to 1.
 Since `size` accepts any number from 0 to Infinity, you can make your layout column as many grid columns wide as you want, extending beyond the screen width if norwarp prop is set on the row.
 If nowrap is not set on the row, the column will wrap.
+The size value will overridethe width value in the style prop for the column, and that's because we wat to have a predictable offset, that is a multiple of the grid column width.

 **sm**, **md**, and **lg** are device-size-dependent 'size' values that are applicable to columns.

 **offset**, **smOffset**, **mdOffset** and **lgOffset** - Accepts any number.
-This number defines the marginLeft (or marginRight in csase of `rtl`) for the column in terms of the number of grid columns.
-Since grid columns have their parent row's justifyContent as flex-start (by design) and their alignItems set to flex-start (or flex-end for `rtl`) content in offsetted columns will snap to grid (in both ltr and rtl modes.)
+This number defines the marginLeft (or marginRight in csase of RTL mode) for the column in terms of the number of grid columns.
+Since grid columns have their parent row's justifyContent as flex-start (by design) and their alignItems set to flex-start (or flex-end for RTL mode) content in offsetted columns will snap to grid (in both LTR and RTL modes.)
 Offset values can also be negative, too.
 Column `offset` value defaults to 0.
+When using an offset rule in LTR or RTL modes, marginLeft and marginRight in style prop will be overridden, respectively.

 **vAlign** may be supplied as prop to the column to vertically align the elements and/or rows within it.
 Possible values are: center, top, bottom, space and distribute.
 Default is top.